 Embrace Dignity acts as a catalyst for change by promoting social dialogue and networking in civil society and across all levels of government and state institutions.
-We do this together with survivors, who directly engage with women and young people at risk to make them aware of the dangers of human trafficking and prostitution; through workshops on and public events about trafficking; working with the assistance of survivors to better understand the various social conditions and challenges in each community that lead people to become trafficked and prostituted.
+We do this together with survivors of the system of prostitution, who directly engage with women and young people at risk to make them aware of the dangers of human trafficking and prostitution; through workshops on and public events about trafficking; and by working, with the assistance of survivors of the system of prostitution, to better understand the various social conditions and challenges in each community that lead people to become trafficked and prostituted.

-Our Public Education Programme focuses on two areas:
+Our Public Education Programme focuses on the following areas:

 - Communities: We conduct workshops to educate people in various communities about prostitution, as well as other life skills or resources to prevent prostitution.
-The sisters also run Sister Circles in their communities, which educate and provide support to fellow Sisters and community members.
+The survivors of the system of prostitution also go into communities, thereby educating and providing support to fellow survivors and community members.

 Did you know

-Grizelda’s Grootboom’s book EXIT! which depicts her ordeal as a trafficked and prostituted woman, as well as our photography exhibition, poetry events, material for the media, and other books on sex trafficking and prostitution are available at our Dignity Centre and used to both empower the Sisters and other survivors, and educate the public about the realities of exploitation.
+Grizelda’s Grootboom’s book EXIT!, which depicts her ordeal as a trafficked and prostituted woman, is available at Exclusive Books, Takealot.com and Amazon.com.
+It is also used to educate the public about the realities of sexual exploitation.